Shi Guorui: Ab/Sense-Pre/Sense

 "Time and space are sacred realities,” said Shi Guorui.
 "I am continually intrigued by the things that influence people and society to develop – by what allows life to go on.
 For an artist, it is a new experience as well as a challenge to leave the culture they are accustomed to, and to contemplate the future of their art from a different point of view, from another perspective.”

-The exhibition expands upon and was inspired by Shi Guorui’s site-specific exhibition Ab/Sense-Pre/Sense, originally presented in OPEN HOUSE: Contemporary Art in Conversation with Cole, a series of curated contemporary artist installations presented within the historic home and studios of the artist Thomas Cole.
-Operating from the concept that all art is contemporary, the program activates conversations between artists across the centuries and is collaborative by nature.
+The exhibition expanded upon and was inspired by Shi Guorui’s site-specific exhibition Ab/Sense-Pre/Sense, originally presented in OPEN HOUSE: Contemporary Art in Conversation with Cole, a series of curated contemporary artist installations presented within the historic home and studios of the artist Thomas Cole.
+Operating from the concept that all art is contemporary, the program activated conversations between artists across the centuries and is collaborative by nature.
 Exhibitions and artworks have ranged from those that literally reference Cole’s iconic works to those that expand on issues and themes relevant to Cole, including art, landscape, history, and balancing the built and natural worlds.
-OPEN HOUSE projects shed light on the connections between nineteenth century American art and our contemporary moment.
+OPEN HOUSE project shed light on the connections between nineteenth century American art and our contemporary moment.

 ABOUT THE ARTIST